coaxial/hello/_posts/2022-09-02-greener-software-is-better-software.md

 ### It can lead to a better user experience (UX)

-Less demanding software runs better on recent hardware and on more (older) hardware by requiring less computation.
+By requiring less computation, less demanding software runs better on recent hardware and on more/older hardware.
 Have you ever noticed how fast static websites with little to no JavaScript (like this one) load compared to SPAs?
 This is because HTML, CSS, and a sprinkle of JavaScript are much easier to process and render, using less energy.

-Optimizing software to reduce its carbon footprint yields better UX, as long as the UX designers are involved early and make the right tradeoffs: less computationally intensive doesn't mean bare bones!
+Optimizing software to reduce its carbon footprint yields better UX, as long as the UX designers are also involved early and make the right tradeoffs: less computationally intensive doesn't mean bare bones!

 ### It requires collecting metrics which are also useful for business decisions